0xAnalyst/CB-Threat-Hunting/README.md

 # CB-Threat-Hunting
-Carbon Black search queries that help security analysts in finding malicious activities.The search queries could be adjust to be used elsewhere including sysmon config
+Carbon Black search queries that help security analysts in finding malicious activities.The search queries could be adjust to be used elsewhere including sysmon